AZunderstars/AP-AS3/README.md

-# AP-AS1
+# AP-AS3

-First assignment for Advanced Programming course.
+Third assignment for Advanced Programming course.

 Makes schedules for translators for different languages in events.